In the context of a donation by Margrave Leopold III, an altar of Mary is mentioned in a document.

 On 6 January, Margrave Leopold III is canonised by Pope Innocent VIII in Rome

-Babenberg family tree (now displayed at the monastery museum)
+Babenberg family tree (now displayed at the abbey museum)

 On 15 February, the remains of St. Leopold are removed (translation of his relics)